 On July 31st 1976 the Walsall - Walsall (for Yarmouth) - Derby diagram was worked by 25038 & 25188.
 Two days later (August 2nd) the same pair worked a relief Derby - Skegness roundtrip.
 On August 7th 1976 the Walsall - Norwich (for Yarmouth) - Derby diagram was worked by 25038 & 25158.

 Its an overcast July 28th 1977 and a Works visit to Crewe provides the inevitable stop-off at Cockshute, as usual the regular diet of 08/25/40/47's was on display this day - 25038 stands front & center.

 A special was run for the Royal Smithfield Show on December 6th from Aberystwyth to Euston, 25038 & 25043 hauled the train to and from Wolverhampton.
-On the return leg the train was failed at Machynlleth with a dmu taking the passengers forward.
+On the return leg the train was failed at Machynlleth with a diesel multiple unit taking the passengers forward.

-The Crewe - Cardiff services suffered from indifferent reliability during the January, the 14th found 25038 failed on the 17.00 Cardiff - Crewe, with 37294 coming to the rescue.
+The Crewe - Cardiff services suffered from indifferent reliability during the January, on the 14th 25038 worked the 12.22 Crewe - Cardiff but then failed at (?) on the 17.00 Cardiff - Crewe, with 37294 coming to the rescue.

 The start of the local holiday weeks on July 14th at Birmingham did not see many 'extras' due to the ongoing oil shortages.
-25038 & 25153 worked the 08.28 to Yarmouth and 25264 & 25267 passed through on a Leicester - Paignton relief, later noted still in charge at Exeter.
+25038 & 25153 worked the 08.28 to Yarmouth as far as Norwich, returning with the 14.15 ex-Yarmouth to Derby.